-This course briefly reviews normal anatomy and physiology of the reproductive, immune, musculoskeletal, and endocrine systems.
-Alterations in these systems are presented in detail.
+This course briefly reviews normal anatomy and physiology of the endocrine, reproductive, and musculoskeletal and immune systems.
+Alterations in these systems are presented in detail, with differences noted throughout lifespan.
 Continued use of the nursing process in planning care of the patient with complex needs/problems is emphasized.
 Competent and safe nursing care of the patient in need of proficient use of more advanced knowledge and skills is the expected outcome.

-Correlated clinical experiences are scheduled in medical-surgical and extended care areas to provide the opportunity for the student to improve nursing skills and utilize the nursing process to meet the needs of the adult patient.
-Supervised medication administration is also included.
+Correlated clinical experiences are scheduled in medical-surgical areas and simulation to provide the opportunity for the student to improve nursing skills and utilize the nursing process to meet the needs of the adult patient.